yCynical/Aegis/README.md

 All files contained in this Repository will be related to basic security tasks for Windows 7, 8, 10, and 11; alongside Windows Server across several years.

-Chocoinstall.ps1 | This can be used to install Chocolately quickly, allowing for quick updating of many programs / packages used in the images.

 LGPO.zip | This can be used to quickly apply GPO templates to automate audit policies, password policies and other policies related to security.

 MBSASetup | Microsoft Baseline Security Analyzer is a tool user to check into basic security flaws missed